Table of Contents

 - CBD strengthens brain cells

 CBD works on the brain cells by stimulating them and maintaining their energy levels.
 Since the mitochondria are the power store for cells, CBD oil keeps them active throughout the day.
-CBD appears to stimulate synaptic plasticity and facilitates hippocampal neurogenesis.
+CBD appears to stimulate synaptic plasticity and facilitates hippocampus neurogenesis.
 That may explain its positive effects on attenuating psychotic, anxiety, and depressive behaviors (link).
-The mechanisms underlying these effects involve multiple cellular targets to elevate brain-derived neurotropic factor (BDNF) levels, reduce microglia activation, and decrease levels of proinflammatory mediators.
+The mechanisms underlying these effects involve multiple cellular targets to elevate brain-derived neurotrophic factor (BDNF) levels, reduce microglia activation, and decrease levels of pro-inflammatory mediators.

 Does CBD help you focus?

 CBD aids your focus by enabling extra serotonin to move in your brain similar to a selective serotonin reuptake inhibitor (SSRI).
 This enhanced serotonin triggers less anxiety and resulted in more focus.